PreyK/Unreal-Minimum-Viable-Flecs/README.md

 Sometimes you need an ECS to make heavy stuff work performance-wise, Unreal doesn't have one built-in.

+It's hard to find starting points that are simple.

 [Mass](https://docs.unrealengine.com/5.1/en-US/mass-entity-in-unreal-engine/) is still experimental (but if you want to use it [check out this](https://github.com/Megafunk/MassSample))

 Flecs is a well built performant solution for doing ECS used by [ConfettiFX's The Forge](https://github.com/ConfettiFX/The-Forge#release-153---october-5th-2022---steamdeck-support--app-life-cycle-changes--shader-byte-code-offline-generation--gtao-unit-test--improved-gradient-calculation-in-visibility-buffer--new-c-containers--reorg-tf-directory-structure--upgraded-to-newer-imgui--the-forge-blog) who are powering Bethesda's next-gen game Starfield and a bunch of other projects.